Revision 22-4; Effective Dec. 12, 2022

 Procedures and Terminology When Determining Title V MCH FFS Eligibility

-The household consists of a person living alone, or a group of two or more persons related by birth, marriage (including common law) or adoption, who reside together and are legally responsible for the support of the other person.
-If an unmarried applicant lives with a partner, only count the partner’s income and children as part of the household group if the applicant and his/her partner have mutual children together.
+The household consists of a person living alone, or a group of two or more people related by birth, marriage (including common law) or adoption, who live together and are legally responsible for the support of the other person.
+If an unmarried applicant lives with a partner, only count the partner’s income and children as part of the household group if the applicant and his or her partner have mutual children together.
 Unborn children should also be included.
-A child must be under 18 years of age to be counted as part of a larger family.
-Eligibility will end on the last day of the month the child becomes 18 years of age unless the child is:
+A child must be under 18 years old to be counted as part of a larger family.
+Eligibility will end on the last day of the month the child becomes 18 years old unless the child is:

 Legal responsibility for support exists between:

-- Persons who are legally married (including common-law marriage);
+- people who are legally married including common-law marriage;

 Documentation of Date of Birth

 Document proof of a client’s birth provided by the client on Form 3029, Office of Primary and Specialty Health Application for Program Benefits.
-For documentation of a client’s date of birth, one of the following items shall be provided:
+For documentation of a client’s date of birth, provide one of the following items:

 Documentation of Family Composition

-If family relationships appear questionable, one of the following items shall be requested:
+If family relationships are unclear, request one of the following items:

-- Other documents or proof of family relationship determined valid by the contractor to establish the dependency of the family member upon the client or head of household.
+- other documents or proof of family relationship determined valid by the contractor to establish the dependency of the family member with the client or head of household.